 Finally, intimidate yourself into tidiness by keeping a DSE check-list like this one within sight.
 Remember that you need a clear space around you to maintain a good working posture, and you need a good working posture to properly manage your risk of musculoskeletal disorders like back pain and RSI.

 That rounds off our top 10 tips for keeping a tidy desk.
 Of course, you can always start from scratch.
-Shop our range of adjustable desks, and make sure you're extra comfortable with one of our office chairs.
+Shop our range of sit-stand desks here, and make sure you're extra comfortable with one of our office chairs.